 Check eligibility with the means test

-For Chapter 7 bankruptcy, sometimes called a clean slate, you must pass the “means test” to determine eligibility.
 This two-step calculation helps courts determine if you have enough disposable income to repay creditors.

 First, compare your “current monthly income” (your average gross income over the six calendar months before filing) to your state’s median income for your household size.
 If your income falls below the median, you automatically pass the test.